menu

 Lebanon’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The population of Lebanon is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.70% of adults in Lebanon have a bachelor's degree or even advanced degree.
+The citizens of Lebanon are very well educated compared to the average community in the nation: 38.70% of adults in Lebanon have a bachelor's degree or even advanced degree.

 The per capita income in Lebanon in 2022 was $38,263, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,052 for a family of four.
 However, Lebanon contains both very wealthy and poor people as well.